+Braiins is a wide ranging Financial Reporting system to allow All Organisation report fully to All Stakeholders, for quarterly or annual reports.

+Braiins works from general ledger and other external data onwards to produce financial statements and business reports.

+Braiins can work from the simple TB of a micro business, the detailed GL of an SME or even manage massive amounts of data for a group e.g. for hundreds of subsidiaries/associates/join ventures.
+(No matter how big the volume of data stored, it remains fast and responsive.
+In fact everything about Braiins is fast.)

-Braiins is not a general accounting system i.e. it is not intended for sales ledger, stock ledger, VAT/GST, payroll etc. processing.
+Braiins is not a general or management accounting system i.e. it is not intended for sales ledger, stock ledger, VAT/GST, payroll etc. processing.
 Rather it works with such systems to specialise in the Financial Reporting “end product” or Final Accounts as they are called in the UK.

 Braiins and XBRL